Batman: Arkham Series (chronological order, by first appearance)

 - He-Man/ThunderCats & Injustice vs. Masters of the Universe: Skeletor is a vile warlock and the most relentless enemy of He-Man.
 Discovering the existence of another universe, Skeletor has made a contact with the Ancient Spirits of Evil, having them bring their world closer to Eternia, causing a cataclysm that destroyed part of the great city of Eternos, before he captured their agent Mumm-Ra and transformed him into a liquid, which he drank, despite Mumm-Ra still being alive and sapient.
 Later bringing Mumm-Ra back to his original form, Skeletor joined forces with him, enslaving the Ancient Spirits of Evil and having them spread chaos and destruction all over Eternia, killing thousands.
 Desiring to transform Eternia into a horrific place, where all those who oppose him will die and the rest of the population will be enslaved, Skeletor transformed himself and Mumm-Ra into Mumm-Ator, before he tried to take over the multiverse.
 Failing at that and being banished, Skeletor starts pretending to serve Darkseid and the brutal version of Superman, using them to get his way into Castle Grayskull again, while assisting Superman in upholding his tyrannical regime and revealing to Darkseid that the answer to Anti-Life Equation was always in Castle Grayskull, leading to Darkseid attacking Eternia, slaughtering thousands and brainwashing thousands more.

-- Injustice 2: Brainiac is The Collector of worlds and threatens the universe in this sequel.
+- Injustice 2: Brainiac is The Collector of worlds who threatens the universe.
 Shown in a flashback to have stolen Argo City and Kandor before destroying Krypton, Brainiac arrives on Earth after learning that Superman was defeated.
-Intrigued, Brainiac sends his Betas to round up, scan and vaporize civilians as well as brainwashing several heroes.
+Intrigued, Brainiac sends his Betas to round up, scan, and vaporize civilians, as well as brainwashing several heroes.
 Stealing numerous cities, Brainiac smiles as he takes Metropolis, after which he seemingly kills Superman.
-He declares that unless the heroes give him Supergirl to study how yellow sun radiation affects Kryptonian cells, he will order his Betas to self-destruct, igniting Earths atmosphere and wiping out all its life; in doing so he betrays Gorilla Grodd and the Society that were working with him.
-When Supergirl and Batman infiltrate his Skull Ship they find at least dozens of shrunken cities from different worlds giving a small glimpse of the scale of Brainiacs atrocities.
+He declares that unless the heroes give him Supergirl to study how yellow sun radiation affects Kryptonian cells, he will order his Betas to self-destruct, igniting Earth's atmosphere and wiping out all its life; in doing so, he betrays Gorilla Grodd and the Society that were working with him.
+When Supergirl and Batman infiltrate his Skull Ship, they find at least dozens of shrunken cities from different worlds giving a small glimpse of the scale of Brainiac's atrocities.
 They are captured, Brainiac intending to vivisect Supergirl while dismissively leaving Batman to be killed.
 Personally murdering Doctor Fate, Brainiac is confronted by Superman, to which Brainiac boasts that he has killed billions of Kryptonians.
 With countless crimes of theft and genocide, the cold, ruthless Brainiac justifies himself with this line: "I value knowledge.
 And like your metal trinkets, knowledge is more valuable when it is rare."